jingchen-biomodel/cent-ploidy-evo/README.md

 # cent-ploidy-evo

-All code used in 'Oxidative stress and serum deprivation influence the evolution of newly formed tetraploid cells during tumorigenesis' by Sweet, Bloomfield, et al., PNAS (in press)
+All code used in 'Oxidative stress and serum deprivation influence the evolution of newly formed tetraploid cells during tumorigenesis' by Sweet, Bloomfield, et al., PNAS (in press).
+The code was developed primarily by Nicholas Keen, supervised by Jing Chen.

 **_in vitro_ fitting:**
 Contains the MATLAB codes needed to perform Genetic Algorithm fitting of the _in vitro_ data in (Baudoin, 2020) to our model